developerr-ayush/Shades/README.md

 The name "Shade" can convey a sense of depth, dimension, and variation in color.
 It also aligns with the idea of using CSS to add visual shading and depth to web pages.

-## about this project
+## About this project
  - Shade can refer to the degree of darkness or lightness in a color, which is a key aspect of CSS/SCSS and design.
  - Shade can also refer to a shelter or protection from light, which could be a nod to the idea of the framework providing structure and support for developers.
  - Additionally, "shade" has a cool and trendy vibe that could make it a memorable and catchy name for a framework.

-## tables of content

-- quick start
-- documentation

 ## documentation

 There are 2 ways to use this setup

 ### basic way for beginners

 - just download css file and use in your project

-### grid division... create your own grid columns
+### Grid division - create your own grid system
 To use this grid system, you can simply add the appropriate class to the parent container of your HTML elements.
 For example, if you want to create a grid with 3 columns, you can add the class "grid-3" to the parent container.
 Then, any child elements of that container will be displayed as a grid with 3 columns.

+As soon as you add class in parent every child will take 1 column as per your need, you can also customised it too

 Here is an example of how you can use this grid system in your HTML code:
 ```